IntersectMBO/lsm-tree/doc/final-report/final-report.md

 general but especially so for the pipelined implementation, which is non-trivial.

-## The "Upsert" Benchmark
+## The upsert benchmarks

-Performance requirement 6 states:
+Item 6 of the performance requirements states the following:

 > A benchmark should demonstrate that the performance characteristics of the
 > monoidial update operation should be similar to that of the insert or delete
-> operations, and substantially better than the combination of a lookup
+> operations, and substantially better than the combination of a lookup followed
-> followed by an insert.
+> by an insert.

-The `lsm-tree` library and documentation now uses the term "upsert" for this monoidal update operation, to follow standard database terminology.
+As already mentioned in [the discussion on functional requirement 4](#requirement-4), the `lsm-tree` library and its documentation now use the term ‘upsert’ for this monoidal update operation, to follow standard database terminology.

-Based on the requirement above there are two (pairs of) benchmarks:
+In line with the above requirement, we have created the following benchmarks:

-1. A benchmark of the time to insert a (large) number of (batches of) key-value pairs; and a benchmark of the time to upsert the same sequence of key-value pairs.
+* A benchmark of the time to insert a large number of key–value pairs using the insert operation and a benchmark of the time to insert the same key–value pairs using the upsert operation

-2. A benchmark of the time to repeatedly upsert values for a set of keys (so each key is updated several times); and a benchmark of the time to repeatedly update the same keys by the combination of lookup and insert (with accumulation).
-This uses lookups and inserts in batches.
-The set of keys is looked up, and the existing values are combined with the new values.
+* A benchmark of the time to repeatedly upsert values of certain keys and a benchmark of the time to repeatedly update the values of these keys by looking up their current values, modifying them and writing them back
-   The same set of key-value pairs are used 10 times, so that there are 10 updates per key (either lookup and insert, or upsert).

-Each benchmark uses:
+The benchmarks use the following parameters:

- * 64bit keys and values
+* 64 bit as the size of keys and values
- * values are combined using addition;
- * 80,000 elements (generated using a PRNG),
+* 80,000 elements (generated using a PRNG)
- * batches of size 250;
+* Addition as the update operation
+* 250 operations per batch
- * no disk caching;
+* No disk caching
- * a write buffer of 1,000 elements.
+* 1,000 elements as the write buffer capacity
+* 10 updates per key in case of the second two benchmarks

-These benchmarks are implemented using `criterion`, which performs multiple runs and combines the results in a sound statistical manner.
-The reported variance was relatively low.
-The benchmarks were executed on the dev laptop machine, however the absolute times of these benchmarks is of little interest.
-The interesting point is the relative timings.
+The benchmarks are implemented using Criterion, which performs multiple benchmark runs and combines the results in a sound statistical manner.
+For our benchmarks, the variance of the results across the different runs, as reported by Criterion, is relatively low.
+We have executed the benchmarks on the dev laptop machine.
+However, the absolute running times of these benchmarks is of little interest; the interesting point is the relative timings.

-The result are as follows
+The result are as follows:

-1. Less than 0.4 % difference in timing between insert and upsert (932.8ms vs 929.4ms).
-This clearly qualifies as "similar".
+* The difference in running time between the insert and the corresponding upsert benchmark is less than 0.4 % (932.8 ms vs. 929.4 ms), so that insert and upsert performance clearly qualify as ‘similar’.

-2. The combination of lookup and insert takes 2.4 times as long as using upsert (2.857s vs 1.188s).
-We can thus reasonably conclude that the performance of upsert is "substantially better" than the combination of a lookup followed by an insert.
+* Using the combination of lookup and insert takes 2.4 times as long as using upsert (2.857 s vs. 1.188 s).
+We can thus reasonably conclude that the performance of upsert is ‘substantially better’ than the performance of a lookup followed by an insert.

 # References {-}